Spriggans12/PasswordsManager/README.md

 ## Server API

-This is the list of message that are sent through socket.io's messages.<br/>
+This is the list of the messages that are sent through socket.io's sockets.<br/>
 The server will either send or receive messages.
 The client must adapt its UI to make good use of these messages.<br/>
 <br/>
 First thing to understand is that a socket is either ```connected``` or ```disconnected```.<br/>